 6. Sourdough Bread

 Finally, healthy news about bread.
-Sourdough is superior to other breads when it comes to gut health since it doesn't require fast-rising yeasts to form.
+Sourdough is superior to other types of bread when it comes to gut health since it doesn't require fast-rising yeasts to form.
 Instead, it contains lactobacillus, which is a strain of good bacteria that encourages the bread to rise without any other added ingredients.
 This strain of bacteria is also naturally present in our intestinal tract.
-So, in this way, replacing other breads with sourdough will bolster the good bacteria in your gut.
+So, in this way, replacing other types of bread with sourdough will bolster the good bacteria in your gut.
 (You don't have to tell us to eat bread twice.)

 Kombucha is everywhere nowadays.
 It's a fermented black or green tea that often has other natural flavorings (so aside from the probiotics inside, it also offers the health benefits of tea).
 Holly Roser, certified personal trainer and sports nutritionist based in San Fransisco, cautions against drinking kombucha too often or in too large of quantities since certain brands and blends contain added sugars.
 Sugar is not good for your gut health or your general health, so avoiding consuming too much of it is key.